What is Bisexuality? | Read Time 10-12 Minutes.

 “The bisexual other” is a caricature.

 A stereotype.
 A phantom model based on myths and lies.
-It is a collection of all the things that bisexuality is believed to be.
+It is a collection of all the things that people believe bisexuality is.

-“The bisexual other” must, of course, comply with the characteristics that they have been given.
+“The bisexual other” must, of course, comply with the characteristics given to them.

 These often include: